What the RDG regulates

 • Substantive: The product is tailored to the workflows of a legal function — consumers would have no meaningful use case for it.

 If you need external counsel and want to use LEGALinhouse to prepare: talk to us.
-We'll prepare a demo specifically for this scenario.
+We're happy to discuss how this scenario can be set up with LEGALinhouse.